ssjsatish/py/README.md

-Data structures and algorithms coding in python for $200K
+Data structures and algorithmic coding in python for $200K